Software Translation and Localization

 When we translate software, we handle all of its components, so we also adapt the user interface, and resize forms and dialogues if so required.
 The graphics, scripts, and any and all media with visible text are a part of effective localization as well.
 After all, it’s the details that make or break the user experience.

-Once finalised, we compile and build the localized files for testing.
-In these final stages, we run a quality assurance programme to assess the linguistics and functionality.
+Once finalized, we compile and build the localized files for testing.
+In these final stages, we run a quality assurance program to assess the linguistics and functionality.

 The project is delivered once every detail is approved.
-Your app, page, game, or programme is ready to launch whenever you are!
+Your app, page, game, or program is ready to launch whenever you are!

 Taia is ISO 17100:2015 Certified

 We are very proud of our ISO 17100: 2015 ISO Standardized Translation Certification, which we obtained in 2020.